-- Step 1 Log in to the management console. - Step 2 Click \equiv in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
-In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Security Situation > Large Screen. - Step 5 Click the Security Response image to go to the corresponding large screen page.
+- Step 1 Log in to the management console. - Step 2 Click in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
+In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Security Situation > Large Screen. - Step 5 Click Play in the lower right corner of the security response image to access the screen.